I have a new love in my life. I found her far away on a trip-of-a-lifetime during 8 weeks of travel. Her name is India and Wow! I’m head over heels!

 Insight 4: Gained from a Thorough Search for Good Dosa

 If you take care of your body, your body will take you to great places.
-I thank my yoga practice for giving me the fitness which allowed me to explore.
+I thank my yoga practice for giving me health to explore.
 To walk through bazaars, across fields and up mountains.
 To travel and do all these things.
 Another good reason to keep doing yoga!

 Insight 5: Gained from a Santa Claus Hat in India